ruby/setup-msys2-gcc/README.md

 ### Notes

-Four package files are stored in a GitHub release, and are used by [ruby/setup-ruby](https://github.com/ruby/setup-ruby).
+Six package files are stored in a GitHub release, and are used by [ruby/setup-ruby](https://github.com/ruby/setup-ruby).
 They are:

 * **`msys2.7z`** The base msys2 installation on Actions Windows images contains a minimal